pastorjeremywilson/ProjectOn/README.md

 intuitive, and responsive experience when building and running the projection needs of a church service.

-# What's New in Version 1.8.0.001?
+# What's New in Version 1.8.1?
+- Fixed a bug that occurred when saving/loading bible verses that had been edited

+# What was New in Version 1.8.0?
 - Fixed no-chapter bible books being added to the Order of Service as 'custom_scripture'
-- Fixed a problem in sending a bible passage to the preview when the verse number has greater than two digits
+- Fixed a problem in sending a bible passage to the preview when the verse number is greater than two digits
 - Fixed Order of Service items not properly updating after having been edited
 - Audio files attached to custom slides are now being imported into the database for ease of retrieval and portability
 - Some updates to the User Interface and many other bug fixes and improvements under the hood